Docs/Zombie Resources

 For each zombie finding:

-1. 1Open the finding in Dashboard - Findings or Dashboard - Zombie Resources.
+1. 1Open the opportunity from Dashboard - Today, Dashboard - Savings, or Dashboard - Zombie Resources.

 2. 2Review the resource details: name, region, age, estimated monthly cost.